CYYHH3/cyyhh3.github.io/_posts/2017-05-11-MigratingJekyllSite.md

 Finally, you will just need to add the Jekyll build command and build location.
 For Jekyll that is `jekyll build` for the command and `_site` for the location.

 ![](/img/2017-05-11-migratingjekyllsite/03.png)

+You now have your Jekyll site on Netlify and can take advantage of some great features, like deploy previews and free custom domains with SSL.

+This article has a good list of things to configure after you deploy your site.

+If you made it this far and do not have a Jekyll site to try this out with, you can try out my Jekyll template.